RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

     ```
     ***

-* **Source/target concordance searching**: The concordance search can be sub-divided into support for concordance searching in the source and/or the target language.
-Since our implementation is supposed to support concordance searching in both languages, the two following members will also be set to return `True`:
+* **Source and target concordance search**: Concordance search can be divided into source-language and target-language search.
+Because this implementation supports both, the following members also return `True`:

     ```cs
     public bool SupportsSourceConcordanceSearch